-The Board (in the absence of the non-executive Directors) considers the passing of Resolutions 8, 9 and 10 will have no material impact on each Directors' (or their nominee(s))'s Voting Power in the Company.
+The Board (in the absence of the non-executive Directors) considers the passing of Resolutions 6, 7 and 8 will have no material impact on each Directors' (or their nominee(s))'s Voting Power in the Company.

-If Resolutions 8, 9 or 10 are not passed the Company will not be able to proceed with the issue of Fee Rights - A to Mr Stewart, Mr Scudamore or Mr Watson (or their nominee(s)) (as applicable) and the Company will continue to settle the full amount of the non-executive Director fees together with superannuation due to Mr Stewart, Mr Scudamore and Mr Watson in cash.
+If Resolutions 6, 7 or 8 are not passed the Company will not be able to proceed with the issue of Fee Rights - A to Mr Stewart, Mr Scudamore or Mr Watson (or their nominee(s)) (as applicable) and the Company will continue to settle the full amount of each non-executive Director's fees together with superannuation due to each non-executive Director in cash.